-Contact Lonnie if you had trouble processing your membership online, or want to know if your membership form got through okay or if you have not received your membership card, Cadet Scout I.D. tag, or other membership perks.
-Membership submissions are processed once or twice a month so that a full sheet of ID card blanks can be printed at once, so please allow time for processing.
+Contact our membership chair if you had trouble processing your membership online, or want to know if your membership form got through okay or if you have not received your Cadet Scout I.D. tag.
+Membership submissions are processed regularly but please allow some time for processing.

 Change of Address, Phone, Email, Dogs, etc. — Please use the membership application to change your membership information.
 The application has a check box to indicate if it’s a change of information (or renewal.)
-Other notes can be placed in the message box, and Lonnie will see them there.
+Other notes can be placed in the message box.
 Keeping your information current with us will help ensure you get your membership materials and you will receive a notice if your membership expires.

 Joining a Troop? — Contact the Leader listed as closest to your area.
 To find the locations of the current troops, visit the Find a Troop page.
 You can see if there is one near you and contact the individual listed as the Leader or contact person.
-If a link is not working or you can’t reach the leader, contact Brenda and she will help you get in touch!
+If a link is not working or you can’t reach the leader, contact your troop coordinator and they will help you get in touch!